 - before and after…on the front side of the house…

-I found a wonderful metal gate and before I mounted it on the fence, I painted a scene under it.
-Just the idea of a scene under it.
+I found a wonderful metal gate and before mounting it on the fence, I painted the idea of a scene under it.

-But is a gardener’s dream because you can grow wonderful vines on it….
+But is a gardener’s dream and a place to grow vines….
 Like ‘Trumpet Vine’ (Campsis radicans) and ‘Clematis’ if you have sun.
-Even 'Virginia Creeper'(Parthenocissus quinquefolia)is good….
-No flowers, but deep blue berries (not edible) in the fall and bright red leaves.
+Or if lots of sun, climbing roses or even 'Virginia Creeper'(Parthenocissus quinquefolia) as it looks like a green hedge - no maintenance either.
+In the fall and bright red leaves.
 It will spread like wildfire though, and you will have to keep your eye on it or it will take over…

-A front yard is usually all grass and small but there are ways to make it into a garden and seem bigger or more fascinating by adding dimension… pathways, and stepping-stones and fences with false doors….
+A front yard is usually all grass and small but there are ways to make it into a garden and appear bigger or more fascinating by adding dimension… pathways, and stepping-stones and fences with false doors….